-4. Groundwater

-(applies to consent 40836 only)
+4. Groundwater (applies to consent 40836 only)

-- 4.1 This consent shall expire on <<date to be inserted; 35 years from date of decision>>unless it has lapsed, been surrendered or been cancelled at an earlier date pursuant to the RMA. - 4.2 The Consent Holder shall ensure that all excavation, dewatering systems, retaining structures and associated works for the construction of the shafts, tunnels underground structures and associated works, including all temporary and permanent works, shall be designed, constructed and maintained so as to avoid, as far as practicable, any damage to buildings, structures and services (including road infrastructure assets such as footpaths, kerbs, catch-pits, pavements and street furniture). - 4.3 The Consent Holder shall ensure that all backfilling of temporary shafts is designed and constructed to the required engineering standard, so as to avoid any damage to buildings, structures and services. - 4.4 The Consent Holder shall, at least 10 working days prior to the commencement of shaft sinking or tunnelling, advise the Manager, in writing, of the date of the proposed commencement of this work. - 4.5 The Consent Holder shall, at least 10 working days following completion of shaft sinking or tunnelling, advise the Manager, in writing, of the date of completion.
+- 4.1 This consent shall expire on <<date to be inserted; 35 years from date of decision>>unless it has lapsed, been surrendered or been cancelled at an earlier date pursuant to the RMA. - 4.2 The Consent Holder shall ensure that all excavation, dewatering systems, retaining structures and associated works for the construction of the shafts, tunnels and underground structures and associated works, including all temporary and permanent works, shall be are designed, and constructed and maintained so as to avoid, as far as practicable, any damage to existing buildings, structures and services (including road infrastructure assets such as footpaths, kerbs, catch-pits, pavements and street furniture). - 4.2A The Consent Holder shall ensure that all backfilling of temporary shafts is designed and constructed to the required engineering standard, so as to avoid, as far as practicable, any damage to buildings, structures and services. - 4.3 The Consent Holder shall, at least 10 working days prior to the commencement of shaft sinking or tunnelling, advise the Manager, in writing, of the date of the proposed commencement of this work. - 4.4 The Consent Holder shall, at least 10 working days following completion of shaft sinking or tunnelling, advise the Manager, in writing, of the date of completion.